Listening to Music Helps your Baby Grow

-Recent studies show that children exposed to classical music in the womb exhibit a positive change in physical and mental development after birth.
+The amazing effect music has on the mind starts even before birth.
+Recent studies have shown that children exposed to classical music in the womb exhibit a positive change in physical and mental development after birth.
 In a recent experiment, fetuses were exposed to 70 hours of classical music during the last weeks of pregnancy.
-At six months, these babies were more advanced in terms of motor skills and linguistic and intellectual development than babies who received no musical stimulus during pregnancy.
-Babies are born with 100 billion nerve cells in their bodies.
-However, these cells are connected only loosely and each event a baby experiences - listening to his mother, seeing a picture, feeling a textured mat, or attempting to reach a toy hanging above – helps establish or strengthen the intercellular connections in the brain.
-The larger the number of connections in the brain, the richer its functioning.
-These early experiences mold the brain and determine much of the infant’s adult potential and scientists now believe that listening to music is one of those “brain-building” experiences.
+At six months, these babies were more advanced in terms of motor skills and linguistic and intellectual development than babies who received no musical stimulus.
+Babies are born with 100 billion loosely connected nerve cells in their bodies - various cognitive and mental experiences help establish and strengthen the inter-cellular connections in the brain.
+Scientists now believe that listening to music is a key “brain-building” experience.

-A study conducted in Hungary found that children between the ages of three and four were given music and signing lessons obtained higher grades in creativity than children of the same age who did not receive any musical training.
+- Creativity - A study conducted in Hungary found that 3-4-year-olds who were given music and signing lessons obtained higher grades in creativity than children of the same age who did not receive any musical training.

-A study found that first graders who had been given intensive musical instruction demonstrated considerably more progress in mathematics than classmates who had received a standard musical education only.
-Scientists believe that the connection between music and mathematics is partly related to the fact that music helps children understand mathematical concepts.
+- Mathematics - A study found that first graders who had been given intensive musical instruction demonstrated considerably more progress in mathematics than classmates who had received a standard musical education.
+Scientists believe that the connection between music and mathematics is partly related to the fact that music helps children understand mathematical concepts

-Music can bring on strong emotions.
-By listening to expressive classical music, babies hone their ability to detect moods and emotions in others, while developing awareness of their own inner processes through the nuances of feeling evoked by the music.
+- Emotional Intelligence - Music can bring on strong emotions.
+By listening to expressive classical music, babies hone their ability to detect moods and emotions in others, while developing awareness of their own inner processes through the nuances of feelings evoked by the music

 Any advice and information provided in this website is given as suggestions only and should not be taken as a professional medical diagnosis or opinion.
 We recommend you also consult your healthcare provider, and urge you to contact them immediately if your question is urgent.